Works by the Author

 Myers along with softhearted smuggler Maggie Frazier find themselves on the run from Mendez' henchmen while trying to rescue the babies from a ruthless Mexican trafficker who has hijacked the children.
 It's a race against time that drives them deep into Baja's Indian country and through the seamy back streets of Ensenada.

-...epic wartime drama of friendship and betrayal, and the displacement of hundreds of thousands of Vietnamese people
+...Wartime drama of friendship and betrayal, and the displacement of untold numbers of Vietnamese people

 Twenty years ago Simon and Schuster had high hopes for a new war novel called YEAR OF THE MONKEY and it published to rave reviews then multiple bids for the paperback.
 But the book, in a blink, got lost in the abyss of indifference over an unpopular war that society wanted only to forget.
 That was then, 30 years ago.

 Flash forward to the aftermath of another costly and disgraceful errant war in what historically is only a blink of the eye in time and we see how the ignored lessons of Vietnam are more relevant than ever as we now maneuver an exit plan for the morass of another unwanted, unpopular, unwinable quagmire in Afghanistan.

 This deeply human war thriller is not just a revelation of how and why Vietnam became a devastating political and social blunder, nor is it purely a nostalgic look at the young men who unwittingly took part in that shameful moment of American history, though both are as thematic to the story as the moral dilemmas forced on the protagonist in a world he can escape only by betrayal and murder--Much as the greater U.S. military did leaving Vietnam.
 It is a lesson in our history we have not learned from.

 Now comes the renewal of YEAR OF THE MONKEY, revised and reissued by the author, first through the Authors Guild of America in 2003 as a quality paperback, and now through Amazon, B&N and Smashwords as a digital book by Cliff Edge Publishing.